mountassir/sspender/README.md

 ```

 ### hdparm
-hdparm is required to spinf down the drives, only required if you have spindown option enabled in sspender.cfg.
+hdparm is required to spin down the drives, only required if you have spindown option enabled in sspender.cfg.
 ``` bash
 $ apt install hdparm
 ```